vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

    ![IMAGE](/images/m365-protect-against-aitm-phishing/m365-protect-against-aitm-phishing-2.png)

 3. **Credential Harvesting**
-   If the user also fails to notice red flags in the URL and enters their credentials, the attacker is able to intercept and steal **authorization tokens**, giving them access to the user’s session—even with MFA enabled.
+   If the user also fails to notice red flags in the URL and enters their credentials, the attacker is able to intercept and steal **authorization tokens**, giving them access to the user’s session, even with MFA enabled.

    ![IMAGE](/images/m365-protect-against-aitm-phishing/m365-protect-against-aitm-phishing-3.png)